A Model Stealing Attack Against Multi-Exit Networks

 \section{Evaluation}

-\textbf{Datasets.} We employed the CIFAR10, GTSRB, SVHN, and FashionMNIST datasets to train our victim models, with TinyImageNet used as the unrelated dataset.
-Notably, FashionMNIST is a single-channel dataset, and we expanded it to three channels by duplicating the data.
-As outlined in the threat model, the attacker utilizes a small amount of i.i.d datasets along with a large number of unrelated data to query and train their substitute models.
-For example, to steal the victim model performing the CIFAR10 classification task, we leveraged 10000 images from the CIFAR10 training dataset, combined with 90000 images from TinyImageNet, to carry out our attack.

-\textbf{Model Structure.} We conducted experiments using two widely adopted multi-exit networks: SDN \cite{SDN} and MSDNet \cite{MSDNet}.
-Moreover, since SDN are implemented by placing multiple classifiers on the backbone network, we consider three different backbone network architectures for it: VGG, ResNet and MobileNet.
+\textbf{Model Structure.} We conduct experiments using the widely adopted multi-exit networks SDN \cite{SDN}.
+Furthermore, since SDN is implemented by placing multiple classifiers on the backbone network, we consider three different backbone network architectures for it: VGG \cite{VGG}, ResNet \cite{ResNet}, and MobileNet \cite{MobileNet}.
 In our experiments, we followed the structure and training process set forth in the original paper for the victim model.
-For the substitute model, we employ the same backbone network.
-However, since the attacker is unaware of the exact locations of the exits on the backbone network, we firstly estimate the number of exits using KDE and then evenly partition the backbone network of the substitute model to place the classifiers.
+Moreover, since the attacker is unaware of the exact locations of the exits on the backbone network, they first estimate the number of exits using KDE and then evenly partition the backbone network of the extracted model to place the classifiers.